pret/pokecrystal/docs/bugs_and_glitches.md

 ```

-## Beat Up may fail to raise substitute
+## Beat Up works incorrectly with only one Pokémon in the party

-*Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*
+*Fixing this bug may break compatibility with standard Pokémon Crystal for link battles.*

-This bug prevents the rest of the move's effect from being executed if the player or enemy only has one Pokémon in their party while using Beat Up.
+This bug prevents the rest of Beat Up's effect from being executed if the player or enemy only has one Pokémon in their party while using it.
 It prevents Substitute from being raised and King's Rock from working.

 **Fix:** Edit `BattleCommand_EndLoop` in [engine/battle/effect_commands.asm](/engine/battle/effect_commands.asm):